Steven Schapansky, 54, taught 5th-6th-grade students at Santa Barbara Charter School. | Credit: Courtesy

 Many Santa Barbara parents have felt uneasy since it was revealed that Steven Schapansky, a 5th-6th grade teacher at Santa Barbara Charter School in Goleta, was allegedly found with hidden recording devices and videos of children in places where they change clothes

-That includes the parents of Jane Doe, a confirmed victim and subject of the recordings, who are now filing a claim against the Santa Barbara Unified School District and the charter school alleging that the institutions were liable for Schapansky’s misconduct, claiming they “negligently supervised” and failed to protect students, as well as failed to enforce guidelines, training, and procedures.
+That includes the parents of Jane Doe, a confirmed victim and subject of the recordings, who are now filing a claim against Schapansky.
+The Santa Barbara Unified School District and the charter school are also listed as defendants.
+The claim alleges that the institutions were liable for Schapansky’s misconduct, saying they “negligently supervised” and failed to protect students, as well as failed to enforce guidelines, training, and procedures.

 It also alleges that Jane Doe and her family have suffered “serious and irreparable harm and injury” due to Schapansky’s misconduct.